-Johnson Creek is a cold water source to the Willamette River, and a cove at the creek’s confluence with the Willamette provides critical refugia and rearing habitat for salmon and steelhead.
-It provides a water quality refuge for fish that enter Johnson Creek to spawn, but also to fish that will continue to migrate up the Willamette River to hundreds of other tributaries to spawn.
+The confluence of Johnson Creek and the Willamette River in downtown Milwaukie is a dynamic site for both aquatic organisms and the people of the greater Portland region.
+The creek, a cold water source, meets the river in a cove that is the site of Milwaukie Bay Park, which the public uses heavily for kayaking, boating, and swimming.
+It is also a site of critical refugia and rearing habitat for salmon and steelhead.
+The confluence provides a water quality refuge for fish that enter Johnson Creek to spawn, but also for those that will continue to migrate up the Willamette River to hundreds of other tributaries and spawning sites.

 Implementing a design prepared by Wolf Water Resources, Biohabitats helped restore and futureproof critical habitat by installing two large deflector log jams, eight small distributed scour/racking log structures, and eight small nearshore habitat cover log structures.
 Before installing the structures, Biohabitats led mobilization, stream diversion and dewatering, and coordination of fish salvage with the Council and Oregon Department of Fish and Wildlife staff.
 These were critical stages of the project, as the presence of lamprey ammocoetes within the alluvial fan called for a slow, methodical dewatering strategy.